TOEFL® COE 2016 Research Program

 3.1 Identify and examine specific domains and contexts of English-medium instruction around the world, and consider the implications for the design of TOEFL iBT tasks.
 For example, of interest are studies that:

-- Identify and examine the English communication demands typical of technology-mediated learning environments
+- Identify and examine the English communication demands typical of technology-mediated learning environments (such as flipped/hybrid classrooms, web-based distance coursework, high-tech classrooms)

 - Identify and examine the English communication demands typical of content courses in English-medium universities in regions where English is not the primary language